 BANDWIDTH OF ON/OFF-KEYED SIGNALS

 Let us take a tone with frequency f0 and key that tone on/off with a square wave that has a period 2T.
 The frequency spectrum of the resulting tone-pulse stream consists of a spectral line at f0, and an infinite Fourier-series of sideband lines at all odd multiples N of 1/(2T) on both sides of f0.
 The height of the sideband lines decreases with K, via a (1/Kπ)2 relationship.
 See the left-hand image in Fig. 1.
-Keying a tone on/off with a square wave signal is not particularly useful for conveying information.
+Keying a tone on/off with a continuous square wave signal is not particularly useful for conveying information.
 If the tone is keyed with a (quasi) random sequence of on/off pulses with duration T, then the sideband spectrum lines are "smeared" into half sine-wave envelopes.
 See the right-hand image in Fig. 1.
 This is basically the spectrum of Hellschreiber tone-pulses.

 Fig. 1: spectrum of a tone that is keyed on & off

 (left: keying with a square wave with 50% duty-cycle; right: keying with random sequence of such on/off pulses)

 The shape and the extent of the spectrum of an on/off-keyed (OOK) signal depends two primary factors: